Connecting MCP Servers

 Authentication is failing.
 Check that you selected the right auth type and entered the credentials exactly as your server expects.
 If you're using a bearer token, make sure you're entering the raw token — Obvious adds the Bearer prefix automatically.
 For API key auth, the key goes in as-is.
 After updating credentials, remove and re-add the connection to force a fresh auth attempt.

 The connection was working and stopped.
 If your server URL changed or the server restarted with a new endpoint, remove the existing connection and add it again with the updated URL.
 If only credentials changed, edit the connection and re-enter them.
+If an OAuth connection stops working unexpectedly, remove it from Settings → Connections and re-add it to re-authorize.

 If you're still running into issues, reach out to help@obvious.ai and include the server URL (minus any credentials) and a description of what you're seeing.